puppeteer/puppeteer/docs/guides/page-interactions.md

 :::caution

-While we maintin prefixed selectors, the recommended way is to use the selector syntax documented above.
+While we maintain prefixed selectors, the recommended way is to use the selector syntax documented above.

 :::